-And there’s nothing more painful than the final good-bye.
-It’s heartbreaking.
 On the last day of Katie’s life—though she was blind and deaf and barely able to walk, very much in pain—she still had the strength to let me know she loved me, licking my face one last time.
 And then, cradled in my arms at the Vet and breathing peacefully…she was sent to heaven.
-I bent over her, in tears, stroking her beautiful head, barely able to pull myself away.
+I bent over her, in tears, and nearly choking as I stroked her beautiful head for one last time, barely able to pull myself away.

 The devastating pain of that moment, even years later, never completely goes away, just as our 15-year bond never ends.